MrJusticeShai/utilifeed-interviews-assessment/backend/README.md

 # Weather API - Backend

-A Flask-based REST API starter for processing weather measurement data and providing temperature statistics for cities around the world.
+A Flask-based REST API for processing weather measurement data and providing temperature statistics for cities around the world.

-**Note**: This is a starter implementation.
-The main endpoints need to be implemented as part of the technical test.
+**Note**: This is the implementation.
+The main endpoints are implemented as part of the technical test.

 ## Prerequisites